 Even large commodity price increases result in modest food price inflation

-Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
+Corn, wheat, and soybeans are the top three U.S. field crops, and they comprise the majority of field crop inputs to the U.S. food supply.
 The average farm price of these crops, weighted by total production, regularly rises or falls by over 10 percent from year to year.
 However, these price swings have relatively small impacts on food prices.
-For example, in 2010, the production-weighted price of these crops increased by 33 percent, and food prices rose just 0.8 percent.
+For example, in 2011, the production-weighted price of these crops increased by 43 percent, but food prices rose 4 percent.

 Download higher resolution chart (4267 pixels by 3417, 300 dpi)